replit/river/PROTOCOL.md

 - If this is the first message of the stream, the internal payload of the message should match the JSON schema for the `Init` type of the associated handler, and the server should pass the `Init` message to the handler.
 - If this is not the first message of the stream AND the procedure accepts further input, the internal payload of the message should match the JSON schema for the `Input` type of the associated handler, and the server should pass the `Input` message to the handler.

-If the message is invalid, the server MUST discard the message and send back an `INVALID_REQUEST` error message with a `StreamClosedBit`, this is an abrupt full close, the server should cleanup all associated resources with the stream without expecting a close response from the client.
+If the message is invalid, the server MUST discard the message and send back an `INVALID_REQUEST` error message with a `StreamAbortBit`, this is an abrupt full close, the server should cleanup all associated resources with the stream without expecting a close response from the client.
 The server may choose to keep track of `INVALID_REQUEST` stream ids to avoid sending multiple errors back.

 Otherwise, the message is a normal message.
 Unwrap the payload and pass it to the handler associated with the `streamId` of the message.